Don't let Covid stop your goals. We are now running hybrid classes: learn tech from home or on campus.Learn more

 Here’s how it works: Based on data from our own graduates, most Ironhackers find work within 4 to 6 months of graduation.
 We allow 8 months from graduation before beginning payments so that you have enough time to find a role in the field.
 If you find a job in that timeframe and your gross salary is at least 1.300 euros per month, you will begin to repay the tuition cost in monthly installments from the time you begin your new role.
 If eight months have passed and you have not found a job, you will enter repayment and you will pay the remaining tuition in 6 monthly installments.

 If you have been in contact with us or have visited the Ironhack website, you may be familiar with the option of the Income Share Agreement.
-Many people wonder which option is best for them: Deferred Payment or the Income Share Agreement (ISA).
+Many people wonder which option is best for them: Deferred Tuition or the Income Share Agreement (ISA).
 They may seem similar, but there are several differences to take into account when choosing between them.

-With deferred payment, you will need to advance a payment of 15% before starting the bootcamp.
+With deferred tuition, you will need to advance a payment of 15% before starting the bootcamp.
 This will reserve your place in the program and will be deducted from the total amount of the course.
 Once you find a job, or after 8 months have passed since graduation, you will only be financially responsible for the remaining 85% of your tuition.

-With deferred payment, you will pay a few fixed installments based on the price of your program, not on what you earn in your new role.
+With deferred tuition, you will pay a few fixed installments based on the price of your program, not on what you earn in your new role.
 In other words, once you start paying your remaining tuition, you will have 6 months to pay it off with fixed monthly payments.
 This option is ideal if you don't want bank loans and are looking for a flexible option that allows you to plan for your future payments.

 With the ISA, you pay nothing upfront and the amount you pay after the course is variable ("pay-for-success" model).
 Once you finish the program and you’re earning more than 18.000 euros a year, you will have to pay approximately 12% of your income for a total of 48 monthly payments.
 That means that the final cost of your program will depend on your income.
 This option is best for people who don’t have money to invest upfront and are comfortable with a longer pay off timeframe and variable payment amounts.